Tidal Disruptions of Main Sequence Stars -- V. The Varieties of Disruptions: Partial Disruptions

 \subsection{Structure and radiation}

 Like full disruption events, partial disruptions also produce a significant amount of debris, roughly half of which is bound and half unbound, even if the total mass in debris is, by definition, less than in a complete disruption.
-However, unlike complete disruptions, the energy distribution of the debris is generically bimodal, rather than approximately flat \citep{Goicovic+2019,Ryu3+2019}.
+However, unlike complete disruptions, the energy distribution of the debris is generically bimodal, rather than approximately flat \citep{Guillochon+2013,Goicovic+2019,Ryu3+2019}.
 To the degree that less than all the star's mass is lost, there is always a depression in $dM/dE$ for $E \approx 0$.
 This depression is deeper and wider for events with less mass-loss.
-The immediate consequence is that the mass-return rate for partial disruptions declines more steeply after reaching its peak.
-For cases in which the star's mass is reduced by a factor order unity, the post-peak fallback rate is $\propto t^{-n}$ with $2 < n < 2.7$, where, for the same fractional mass-loss, $n$ is smaller for low-mass stars than for high-mass stars, i.e., $M_* \gtrsim 1$ \citep{Ryu3+2019}.
-When $\lesssim 10\%$ of the star's mass is lost, the decline steepens substantially, to $n \simeq 5$ for high-mass stars and $\simeq 6$ for low-mass stars.
+The immediate consequence is that the mass-return rate for partial disruptions declines more steeply after reaching its peak: as the fractional mass-loss diminishes from unity, the logarithmic slope of the post-peak fallback rate becomes significantly steeper than the -5/3 of complete disruptions { \citep{Guillochon+2013,Goicovic+2019,Golightly2+2019,Ryu3+2019,Miles+2020}}.
+For the same fractional mass-loss, the slope is shallower for low-mass stars than for high-mass stars, i.e., $M_* \gtrsim 1$ \citep{Ryu3+2019}.
+When $\lesssim 10\%$ of the star's mass is lost, the decline steepens further.
 In addition, the energy at which $dM/dE$ peaks is also somewhat smaller in absolute magnitude than the characteristic energy spread for full disruptions \citep{Ryu3+2019}.
 It therefore takes longer for the debris stream to return to the SMBH vicinity, so that the peak mass return rate is reached somewhat later.
 The magnitude of the mass return rate is also depressed, both because the return is slower and because there is less debris mass than in a full disruption.

 Partial disruptions also differ from total disruptions in that they rapidly circularize {\it only} if $M_{\rm BH} \gtrsim 1 \times 10^7$.
 Thus, their phenomenology should resemble that of common total disruptions, except for the adjustments to their mass return rate described in the previous paragraph.